microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingSakuraScene/readme.md

 # D3D12 Raytracing Shader Execution Reordering Sample - Sakura Scene
 ![D3D12 Raytracing SER](Screenshot.png)

-The scene features multiple geometry instances, each assigned a distinct materialID via the shader table.
-Shader Execution Reordering (SER) is demonstrated using three modes: sorting by HitObject, sorting by a materialID key derived from the shader table, and a combined mode that uses both.
-This sample is built on the D3D12RaytracingSimpleLighting sample.
+This sample demonstrates the use of **Shader Execution Reordering (SER)** in a raytraced scene rendered with Direct3D 12.
+The scene features a stylized **sakura (cherry blossom) forest**, composed of multiple geometry types including tree trunks, blossoms, bushes, and cubes for the floor.

+SER is showcased through three distinct modes:
+- **Sort by HitObject**
+- **Sort by reflectHint**: A custom key derived from texture sampling on the floor, used to identify reflective regions such as dark crevices resembling water.
+- **Sort by Both**: Combines HitObject and reflectHint .

+The `reflectHint` is computed by sampling the floor texture at the estimated hit location.
+If the sampled color is sufficiently dark, the surface is treated as reflective, triggering additional shading logic such as Fresnel-based reflections.
+This technique mimics subtle water pooling effects in shaded areas.
 ## Usage
 D3D12RaytracingBasicShaderExecutionReordering.exe